Have questions? We're here.

 Day 12: Colon | Disembark | Transfer to Panama City

-Disembark in Colon, on the Caribbean side of the Panama Canal, where you'll farewell your expedition team before transferring to the airport in Panama City for your onward journey.
+Disembark in Colon, on the Caribbean side of the Panama Canal, where you say farewell to your expedition team before transferring to Panama City.

-Note: At the conclusion of the voyage, we do not recommend booking flights departing Panama City prior to 2.00 pm.
+Note: At the conclusion of the voyage, it is not recommended to book flights departing Panama City prior to 2.00 pm.
+Please advise your departure flight information to your reservations consultant.

 Ship/Hotel